 The Voice class introduces Chuck Jones’s work, which includes an efficient vocal warm-up.
 The Speech class draws on the work of Edith Skinner, offering students an understanding of the International Phonetics Alphabet (IPA) and its employment in scoring texts.
 Movement introduces training in Suzuki / View Points work, alignment and responsiveness to impulse.
 Finally, Improvisation develops heightened awareness of available stimuli, both within the body and without and fosters capacity to deliver spontaneous, exciting and unpredictable performance.

 Inherent in the culture of the school, and ubiquitous in the curriculum, is training in the professional habits and discipline demanded by the collaborative nature of this creative work.
+Classes take place Mondays through Fridays 9am to 6pm along with a half day on Saturday.

-Classes are held Monday through Friday between the hours of 9am and 6pm and meet for half days on Saturday.
-While Atlantic requires no prerequisite of training or performance for participation in this course, an audition and interview are part of the admission process.
+REQUIREMENTS While Atlantic requires no prerequisite of training or performance for participation in this course, an audition and interview are part of the admission process.
 In considering applicants, we look for a serious interest in the philosophy of the institution, a clear demonstration of commitment to training and an expressed willingness to work collaboratively.
 Due to the intensity and pace of the program, those with a tenacious work ethic and a strong desire for rigorous training prove the most qualified candidates.

-Students are evaluated half way through the course on their competency level in the areas outlined above to determine their readiness to advance to second half of the program.
+EVALUATION Students are evaluated half way through the course on their competency level in the areas outlined above to determine their readiness to advance to second half of the program.
 Those students who distinguish themselves with work of high merit and demonstration of consistently strong professional habits, and who express interest in continued training, may be considered for admission to the conservatory programs beginning in the fall.